redwoodjs/redwoodjs-com-archive/docs/testing.md

 })
 ```

 While the primoridal developer inside of you probably breathed a sign of relief seeing this refactor, heed this warning: the more deeply nested your tests become, the harder it is to read through the file and figure out what's in scope and what's not by the time your actual test is invoked.
 In our test above, if you just focused on the last test, you would have no idea that `currentUser` is being mocked.
-Imagine a test file with dozens of tests and multiple levels of nested `describe`s and it becomes a chore to scroll through and mentally keep track of what variables are in scope as you look for nested `beforeEach()` blocks.
+Imagine a test file with dozens of tests and multiple levels of nested `describe`s&mdash;it becomes a chore to scroll through and mentally keep track of what variables are in scope as you look for nested `beforeEach()` blocks.

 Some schools of thought say you should keep your test files flat (that is, no nesting) which trades ease of readibility for duplication: when flat, each test is completely self contained and you know you can rely on just the code inside that test to determine what's in scope.
 It makes future test modifications easier because each test only relies on the code inside of itself.
 You may get nervous thinking about changing 10 identical instances of `mockCurrentUser()` but that kind of thing is exactly what your IDE is good at!